hipay/hipay-docs/hipay-enterprise-sdk-demandware/1-overview.md

 card company.
 The cartridge enables the redirection to that page.

-After the authentication process, the cartridge ensures that the result is transferred back to Demandware so that the right message is displayed on the frontend and that the order status is set accordingly.
+After the authentication process, the cartridge ensures that the result is transferred back to Salesforce Commerce Cloud so that the right message is displayed on the frontend and that the order status is set accordingly.
 Merchants can configure specific rules for the use of 3-D Secure.
 These rules can be edited or deleted in the configuration parameter “rules 3d secure”.